 Order picking, pick and place, dispensing, packaging, and palletising.
-These are manual processes that, traditionally, involve a lot of hands in what can be hazardous industrial environments.
+These are manual processes that, traditionally, involve ‘a lot of hands’ in what can often be hazardous materials handling processes within manufacturing and processing environments.
 And with many people comes high production costs, increased margin of error, increased work health and safety risks and continuous planning.

-By automating your materials handling processes, you can reduce labour costs, increase throughput, process quality and increase safety.
+By automating materials handling processes, organisations can reduce labour costs, increase throughput, process quality and increase safety.

-Material handling automation involves the use of robots – which do not tire or become fatigued by repetitive and physically demanding tasks – to transport objects.
-By fitting the robot with an appropriate end of arm tool, such as a gripper, the robot can efficiently and accurately move product from one location.
+Materials handling automation involves the use of automatically controlled multipurpose robots – which do not tire or become fatigued by repetitive and physically demanding tasks – to transport objects.
+By fitting the robot with an appropriate end of arm tool, such as a vacuum, claw or clamp gripper, the robot can efficiently and accurately move product from location to location.

-RTA has extensive experience if the systems integration of robotics to address a wide range of material handling challenges.
+RTA has extensive experience in the systems integration of robotics automation solutions for a wide range of materials handling applications.

-The Kawasaki materials handling robots that RTA supplies include 52 models that range from 2 kg to 1500 kg payload capacity.
+The Kawasaki materials handling robots that RTA supplies include 52 models with payload capacities that range from 2 kg to 1500 kg.
 These models include: collaborative robots (cobots) that can work with humans in perfect harmony; high speed pick and place robots; sorting robots; and palletising robots that can move materials weighing up to 1.5 tonne.